FAQ

 The Next Challenge is an unparalleled opportunity for your media startup to connect with industry leaders and move your venture forward.
 Benefits of participating in the Next Challenge include:

-• Finalist recognition and promotional opportunities throughout the competition
+- Finalist recognition, stipend, and promotional opportunities throughout the competition

 + Who is eligible?

-• Legally incorporated for-profit and non-profit media startups based in the United States of America and U.S. Territories.
+- Legally incorporated for-profit and nonprofit media startups based in the United States of America and U.S. Territories.
 A venture is considered U.S.-based if it is legally incorporated in the U.S. and if the majority of employees and/or contractors live in the United States.
+Projects with a fiscal sponsor may apply only if the project is intended to become its own independent company or nonprofit organization.
+The project may not be a program, lab, center, research initiative, or internal venture of a university, nonprofit, or company.

-• Ventures that were founded no more than five years prior to the application deadline (no earlier than March 18, 2020).
+- Legally incorporated no more than ten years prior to the application deadline (no earlier than March 10, 2016).

-• Ventures that have earned less than US$1,000,000 (gross revenue including philanthropic support) in the twelve months ending December 31, 2024.
+- Earned less than US $1,000,000 (gross revenue including philanthropic support) in the twelve months ending December 31, 2025.
 This does not include investment dollars.

-Previous Next Challenge Division Award winners and companies where American Public Media Group (APMG) has an ownership stake are not eligible to apply.
+Previous Next Challenge monetary award winners and companies where American Public Media Group (APMG) has an ownership stake are not eligible to apply.
 Refer to the official rules for detailed eligibility requirements.

 + What are the award divisions and cash awards?